ha-khan/File-Storage-Service/README.md

 ```

 ### Starting up Block/Metadata Server
 Run the scripts in the document root of the project.
+Note: Each script needs to run in its own terminal window.
 ```
 bash scripts/runBlockServer.sh config.txt             # Start the blockfile server on the port specified in the config.txt file bash scripts/runMetaServer.sh config.txt 1            # Start the metadata server on the port specified in the config.txt and give it some ID.